 All of my workout equipment is in the basement, one of the reasons it was the first part of the house to get finished off.
-I turn on the sound system in the corner and then hop on the treadmill, walking for five minutes to warm up and loosen the tightness in my limbs from spending the day crouched down like a human pretzel.
+I turn on the sound system in the corner and then hop on the treadmill, walking for five minutes to warm up and loosen the tightness in my limbs from spending most of the day in a full crouch.
 After that, I jog for another twenty to get my heartrate going.
-Then I spend the next forty minutes in a circuit.
+Then I spend the next hour in a circuit.
 Today is shoulders and biceps.
 I alternate from curls to shoulder presses to underhand pull ups and through about twenty other exercises, working one group of muscles and then the next, pausing every ten minutes or so to jog in place or do a series of jumping jacks to keep my pulse up.

 I’m covered in sweat when I’m done, lungs heaving like I’ve run a marathon.
-But I feel better.
+Even though I’m exhausted, I feel better.
 Calmer.
 More able to understand where my parents are coming from and admit that Mom might be right about a couple of things.

 I spend an obscene amount of time standing beneath the rainfall showerhead, letting the scalding water go to work on my sore muscles.
-Great decision, this showerhead was.
-And the brushed chrome finish of it accents the dark, midnight blue tiles I chose to line the stall with.
+Great decision, this showerhead.
+The brushed chrome finish of it accents the dark, midnight blue tiles I chose to line the stall with.
 I think I’ve managed to keep the room from feeling too dark by boxing off the shower in glass, using lighter, long, rectangular marble tiles for the flooring, and painting the walls in a cool off-white.
-The floating, double sink vanity made of reclaimed wood and industrial lighting round the room out.
+Industrial lighting and a floating, double sink vanity made of reclaimed wood round the room out.
 All in all, it has a modern, neutral feel that I want to carry throughout the rest of the house.

 Eventually I force myself from the steam and out into the cooler air beyond.
 I bundle up in sweats and a long-sleeved shirt, then head back downstairs in search of my phone.

 Tacked to my fridge is Ella’s number.
-It had been awkward when Jack had forced it on me, but I’m thankful for it now.
+It was pretty awkward when Jack forced it on me, but I’m thankful for it now.
 It saves me the trouble of having to ask him for it and calling her up out of the blue.
 As it is, this is still going to be uncomfortable as hell.

 I pull it off the fridge and dial.